VidEdit: Zero-Shot and Spatially Aware Text-Driven Video Editing: Experiments

 \subsection{Experimental setup}

-\textbf{Dataset.} Following \citep{text2live, tuneavideo, fatezero}, we evaluate our approach on videos from DAVIS dataset \citep{davis} resized at a $768 \times 432$ resolution.
+\textbf{Dataset.} Following \cite{text2live, tuneavideo, fatezero}, we evaluate our approach on videos from DAVIS dataset \citep{davis} resized at a $768 \times 432$ resolution.
 The length of these videos ranges from 20 to 70 frames.
 To automatically create edit prompts, we use a captioning model \citep{blip} to obtain descriptions of the original video content and we manually design 4 editing prompts for each video.

-\textbf{VidEdit setup.} Our experiments are based on latent diffusion models \citep{stablediffusion}.
-We use a version of stable diffusion trained with HED edge detection \citep{controlnet} at a $512 \times 512$ resolution on LAION-5B dataset \citep{laion5b}.
+\textbf{VidEdit setup.} To control the semantic layout of our generated edits, we utilize a ControlNet variant of Stable Diffusion \citep{controlnet}.
+This model has learned to detect and to integrate HED edges as conditional information to a diffusion model via training a copy of its layers while also maintaining locked the pre-trained parameters separately.
+The trainable and locked copies of the parameters are connected at each block of the UNet decoder via “zero convolution” layers that are also optimized.
+We refer to the original paper for additional information.
+The original version of Stable Diffusion is trained at a $512 \times 512$ resolution on LAION-5B dataset \citep{laion5b}.
 We choose Mask2former \citep{mask2former} as our instance segmentation network.
 To edit an atlas, we sample pure Gaussian noise (\ie $\rho=1$) and denoise it for 50 steps with DDIM sampling and classifier-free guidance \citep{classifierfree}.
-For a single 70 frames video, it takes $\sim 15$ seconds to edit a $512 \times 512$ patch in an atlas and $\sim 1$ minute to reconstruct the video with the edit layer on a NVIDIA TITAN RTX.
+For a single 70 frames video, it takes $\sim 15$ seconds to edit a $512 \times 512$ patch in an atlas and $\sim 1$ minute to reconstruct the video with the edit layer on a NVIDIA TITAN RTX, a graphic card accessible to the general public.
 We set up the HED strength $\lambda$ to 1 by default.